awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.md

 ### Aliases<a name="pstools-aliases"></a>

-Setup of the Tools for PowerShell installs an aliases file that contains aliases for many of the AWS cmdlets\.
+Setup of the AWS Tools for PowerShell installs an aliases file that contains aliases for many of the AWS cmdlets\.
 You might find these aliases to be more intuitive than the cmdlet names\.
 For example, service names and AWS SDK method names replace PowerShell verbs and nouns in some aliases\.
 An example is the `EC2-DescribeInstances` alias\.

 Other aliases use verbs that, though they do not follow standard PowerShell conventions, can be more descriptive of the actual operation\.
 For example, the alias file maps the alias `Get-S3Content` to the cmdlet `Read-S3Object`\.